 Organizations interested in exploring possible collaborations for any of these activities are encouraged to

 contact Risk RED.

 Less shoes, more education please (Suva, Fiji).

-Risk RED writing for others:
+Risk RED Bulletin May 2008: Guidelines for

 Kelman, I. 2011.
 "Norway, islands in the sun, and climate change education".
 The Foreigner, 5 October 2011, full text (as a webpage).